 The number one question we hear from people is “How much does an explainer video cost?”

 As you’d probably expect, you can find a wide range of prices out there.
-Our research shows that an explainer video costs anywhere from $1,500 up to $50,000.
+Our research shows that an explainer video pricing can be anywhere from $1,500 up to $50,000.

 As with most things you buy, the amount you pay depends on a wide variety of factors.
 While length (typically 1-2 minutes) and style (i.e. animation or live action) are important, explainer video pricing is also affected by the quality of work, the level of complexity and customization, the experience of the team, and how busy or “in demand” they are.